The production of our olive oil explained step by step.

-How the best, hand-picked olives are being processed into our extra virgin olive oil.
+How the best hand-picked olives are processed into our extra virgin olive oil.

-At that time olives are almost ripe and they can be picked directly from trees and shaken.
-The degree of ripeness of the olives determines the intensity of the oil: the more unripe and green, the spicier and sharper the oil.
-From this reason part of the olives is gathered later in time.
-Once olives are riper and darker, they can create a basis for our DesOlive mild.
-In order to preserve all the valuable ingredients, we deliver the olives to the oil mill within 24 hours after picking for further pressing.
+From the end of September, we start an exciting, but busy time.
+The olive harvest begins.
+The olives are almost ripe and can be picked or shaken from the trees.
+The degree of ripeness of the olives determines the intensity of the oil: the more unripe and greener, the spicier the oil.
+For this reason, some of the olives are harvested later, then the olives are riper and darker and are the basis for our DesOlive mild.
+To preserve all the valuable ingredients of the olives, we deliver them to the oil mill within 24 hours after they have been picked for further pressing.

-Olives are transferred in the oil mill in special olive crates, where they are weighted and marked with the name of the olive farmer.
-With this the risk of mixing the harvest is excluded.
-Afterwards the olives are poured into a large hopper and separated from the leaves with a screw conveyor and a blower.
-Once it is done, they are washed in order to remove soil and dust.
+The olives are transferred to the oil mill in special olive crates, where they are weighed and marked with the name of the olive farmer so that no confusion or mixing of the harvest can take place.
+In turn the olives are poured into a large funnel (the hopper) and shaken and separated from leaves using a conveyor screw and an air blower then they are washed to remove soil, dust, and other adherents.

 After washing, the olives pass through a cutting and grinding machine, which processes them into a pulpy mass (mash).
-This careful, purely mechanical process is known as cold pressing – one of the most important steps within the whole production process.
+This gentle, purely mechanical process is known as cold pressing, one of the most important steps of the whole production process.
 Our olive oil is pressed without any heat input from an external source and without heat generation during the whole process.
-This is the only way to fully preserve aromas and ingredients of the fruit and we have a guarantee that our olive oil is of the highest quality.
+In this way the aroma and ingredients of the fruits are preserved, and an olive oil of the highest quality is produced.